jarun/buku/README.md

-      -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N URL [tags]      update all fields of entry at DB index N -w                   fetch title from web, for -a, -i, -u
+      -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N URL [tags]      update all fields of entry at DB index N

     Power toys
       -e                   show bookmarks with empty titles or no tags